briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

     officer, private detective or other person who is privately employed in a police capacity.

-    3. _(3)_ “Federal law enforcement officer” means an employee of the United States who serves in a position the duties of which are primarily the investigation, apprehension or detention of individuals suspected or convicted of offenses under the criminal laws of the United States.
+    3. _(3)_ "Federal law enforcement officer" means an employee of the United States who serves in a position the duties of which are primarily the investigation, apprehension or detention of individuals suspected or convicted of offenses under the criminal laws of the United States.

-    4. _(4)_ “Investigator of the Bureau of Criminal Identification and Investigation” has the same meaning as in Ohio R.C.
+    4. _(4)_ "Investigator of the Bureau of Criminal Identification and Investigation" has the same meaning as in Ohio R.C.
 2903.11.

     5. _(5)_ "Impersonate" means to act the part of, assume the identity of, wear the uniform or any part of the uniform of or display the identification